-For the scene recognition part, we walked around a room and the app told me about potential obstacles, where objects were located, and also identified when my friend’s dog walked in the room- read more about dogs and low vision here.
+For the scene recognition part, we walked around a room and the app told me about potential obstacles, where objects were located, and also identified when my friend’s dog walked into the room.
 There is also an option to take a picture of a scene and have it described, but it is harder to judge distance.

 How I use it

 I use this app both inside and outside the classroom, probably more often outside the classroom than inside.
-This is because I use Microsoft Office Lens more often in the classroom- read more about Microsoft Office Lens here.
+This is because I use Microsoft Office Lens more often in the classroom.
 Here are some examples of how I use Seeing AI: